Tom Crean (basketball)

 Thomas Aaron Crean (born March 25, 1966) is an American college basketball coach and sportscaster.
-Most recently, he was the head coach for the University of Georgia men's basketball team.
+He was the head coach for the University of Georgia men's basketball team.
 Crean was previously the head coach of Indiana University.
 Prior to that, he served as head coach at Marquette University (1999–2008), where his team reached the 2003 NCAA Final Four.
 Crean currently works as an analyst for college basketball coverage on both ESPN and NBC Sports, working in both a color commentator role and a studio analyst contributing to halftime and between-games coverage.
 He has also worked as a color commentator in the NBA Summer League in 2025, also for ESPN.

 Crean's basketball philosophy emphasizes fast breaks and transition offense.
 His guidance of the Indiana program to success from "unthinkable depths" was regarded as one of the most remarkable rebuilding projects in NCAA basketball history.
 In 2012, he was named the mid-season Jim Phelan National Coach of the Year, the Sporting News Big Ten Coach of the Year, and the ESPN.com National Coach of the Year.
 In 2016, Crean was named by the coaches and media the Big Ten Coach of the Year after coaching Indiana to their second outright Big Ten regular-season championship in four years.

 Personal life

 Crean was born and raised in Mount Pleasant, Michigan, where he played basketball for four years.
 According to Crean, "I didn't play a lot, although my coach called me his biggest tool, but I knew I wanted to coach."
 While a student at Central Michigan University, Crean was an assistant coach at Mount Pleasant High School for five seasons, and at Alma College.
 Crean received his bachelor's degree in parks-and-recreation studies from Central Michigan in 1989.

 Crean is married to Joani Harbaugh, whom he met while an assistant to Ralph Willard at Western Kentucky University (WKU) through a mutual friend, Ron Burns, at a gym where she was working as an aerobics instructor.
 A member of the Harbaugh family, her father, Jack Harbaugh, was the head football coach at WKU at the time Crean was an assistant basketball coach there.
-She is also the sister of the first pair of brothers in NFL history to serve as head coaches: Baltimore Ravens head football coach John Harbaugh and Los Angeles Chargers head football coach Jim Harbaugh.
+She is also the sister of the first pair of brothers in NFL history to serve as head coaches: New York Giants head football coach John Harbaugh and Los Angeles Chargers head football coach Jim Harbaugh.
 Crean and his wife have three children: Megan, Riley, and Ainsley.
-Riley was a right handed pitcher for the Georgia Bulldogs baseball team in 2019, and is currently a player development coach for the Dallas Mavericks.
+Riley was a right handed pitcher for the Georgia Bulldogs baseball team in 2019, and is currently Assistant Coach for the Orlando Magic.
 Crean is a Christian.